xk1234/tp/docs/DeveloperGuide.md

 1. User <ins>find persons by name and tag (UC5)</ins>.
 2. User requests to export contacts of all persons currently on the list.
+3. User provides the file path to export the file to.
-3. User selects which fields to export from the contacts.
+4. User selects which fields to export from the contacts.
-4. AddressBook exports contacts to default file path.
+5. AddressBook exports contacts to the specified path.
     Use case ends.

 **Extensions**